Hackinator07/thebirdiebriefing.github.io/src/data/articles/walmart-nw-ark-2025.md

           - "Golf Channel: 3:00 PM - 5:00 PM"
 ---

-Fall golf has arrived, and with it, the LPGA Tour its home stretch.
+Fall golf has arrived, and with it, the LPGA Tour is in its home stretch for 2025.
 Just eight regular-season events and a stint through Asia remain before the [CME Group Tour Championship](https://www.cmegrouptourchampionship.com/).
-That means playing opportunities and Race to the CME Globe points are becoming scarce.
-The great news is the 19th edition of the Walmart NW Arkansas Championship offers 144 players a chance at a $3 million purse and 500 CME points (for the winner) over just 54 holes!
+That means playing opportunities and CME points are becoming scarce.
+The great news is the 19th edition of the Walmart NW Arkansas Championship offers players a chance at a $3 million purse and 500 CME points (for the winner) over just 54 holes!

 **The Venue**